Millenmark/simple-crud-app-with-login/README.md

 ## Notes

 - **Authentication**: For simplicity, login credentials are static and there is no user table in the database for verification.
 In a production environment, implement proper user management with database-backed authentication.
-The app uses JWT tokens (via the jose library) for session management, stored securely in httpOnly cookies.
+The app uses JWT tokens (via the jose library) for session management, stored securely in httpOnly cookies as mentioned in the features section.
 - **File Storage**: Images are saved in the public folder for simplicity.
 In a real-world application, use a CDN service like Cloudinary for better performance and scalability.